Funeral Savings v. Funeral Plan – which is the best way to save for a funeral?

 “Funeral costs have increased by far more than the rate of inflation over the last 25 years,” says Paul Dwyer, a consultant who researches funeral costs.
 “Coffins, services and the cost of plots have all gone up, so it does make sense for people to make financial provision for their funeral sooner rather than later.”

-The price of a modest funeral rose 10pc to £2,390 in the 12 months to September 2007, according to the most recent research Mintel has carried out on the subject.
+The price of a modest funeral rose 10% to £2,390 in the 12 months to September 2007, according to the most recent research Mintel has carried out on the subject.
 In 2007, the cost of a cremation, which accounts for 72 per cent of all funerals, was £2,160, while a burial costs £2,620.
-The research company has estimated that funeral costs will rise by a further 38pc by 2012.”
+The research company has estimated that funeral costs will rise by a further 38% by 2012.”
+That would be a REAL bargain today!

 “Funeral costs rise above inflation